-Here at Workaway we now have an amazing 28,000 + hosts involved in our volunteer exchange projects and communities from all over the world.
+Here at Workaway we now have an amazing 40,00 + hosts involved in our volunteer exchange projects and communities from all over the world.
 From agricultural help, scuba diving, yoga retreats and most things in between, we are so proud to be associated with so many amazing hosts.
-So, we’ve started a feature to help recognise what a difference cultural exchange can make to travellers and to hosts.
+So, we’ve started a feature to help recognise what a difference cultural exchange can make for both travellers and hosts.
 Going by the name of ‘Workaway Host of the Month’ we will reveal more of what it is like to be a host and let you into their routines and how their projects have changed since opening their doors to you.

 This month, we spoke to Eyal who helps run the an organic farm located in the Jordan Valley.
 We were captivated by photos of the date and olive trees and intrigued by the relaxed pace on the farm.
 We just had to learn more about this opportunity to enjoy the farm lifestyle and share it with you!